Programme 1995 – Les Miserables

 He is reputed to be too clever by half; which half is yet to be determined.

-BRIGITTA SOLLMAN-WEST
+BIRGITTA SOLLMAN-WEST

 Madame Thénardier

-Brigitta has been performing on stage in England and then New Zealand since the age of eight.
+Birgitta has been performing on stage in England and then New Zealand since the age of eight.
 After competing extensively in British Drama Festivals as a child, she studied an Honours degree in English and Drama at Kent University, worked in radio in London and then moved to New Zealand in 1988.
 She has since travelled and lived in both islands working as an English and Drama teacher and performing in theatre companies in Otago, Wellington, Canterbury and Taranaki.
-Favourite lead roles to date include Eva Peron in “Evita”, Mary Magdalene in “Jesus Christ Superstar”, Adelaide in “Guys and Dolls” and Golde in “Fiddler on the Roof”.
+Favourite lead roles to date include Eva Peron in “Evita”, Mary Magdalene in “Jesus Christ Superstar”, Adelaide in “Guys ‘n Dolls” and Golde in “Fiddler on the Roof”.
 She moved to Hawke’s Bay in 1994, and starred as Anita in Napier Operatic’s “West Side Story” in the same year.
 Plus playing Gertrude in Keirunga Theatre’s production of “Hamlet”.
 She has enjoyed tapping into the darker side of human nature in Madame Thénardier’s character.

 “It is time for us all

-To decided who we are.
+To decide who we are.

 Do we fight for the right